BernieO/calcardbackup/README.md

        Use FORMAT as file name extension for backup directory or compressed backup file.
        FORMAT needs to be a format descriptor of the command date().
        The default is -%Y-%m-%d and will result in a directory or file
-       named: "calcardbackup-2017-03-23" or "calcardbackup-2017-03-23.tar.gz"
+       named: 'calcardbackup-2017-03-23' or 'calcardbackup-2017-03-23.tar.gz'
        Check "man date" for more info about different formats and syntax.
 -e | --encrypt FILE
        Encrypt backup file with AES256 (gnupg).
 First line of FILE will be used as passphrase -o | --output DIRECTORY
        Use directory DIRECTORY to store backups.
-       If not given, folder "backups" in working directory is created and used.
+       If not given, folder 'backups' in working directory is created and used.
 -q | --database
        Backup database as well.
 You probably don't need this, if you are unsure.
 -r | --remove N